 Create a suitable business entity

-While most small business owners simply choose the default option of a sole proprietorship or a partnership for the sake of expediency, these basic type of entities have a fundamental problem.
+While most small business owners simply choose the default option of a sole proprietorship or a partnership for the sake of expediency, these basic types of entities have a fundamental problem.
 Since the business is not separated from its owners, their business income is reported on their personal tax returns.
 If they have business problems, they have unlimited liability on any debts the business incurred.
 A business mistake, which can happen because you are just starting out, will not only cost you the loss of your business, but you can also lose all your own personal possessions as well.
-So, it’s best to sit down with a lawyer and accountant and figure out what is the best form of limited liability protection to get for you business.
+So, it’s best to sit down with a lawyer and accountant and figure out what is the best form of limited liability protection to get for your business.
 You will have to reflect on whether you want to create a limited liability company or whether you want to create a corporation.

 Starting your own business is an exciting idea and when you establish your business cornerstones, you will hit the ground running.